Are you ready to make your booking?

 The aim and style of treatment used at Head 2 Toe Health concentrates on treating the underlying problems or imbalances in the body that can cause the main complaint to occur.
 These underlying problems or imbalances are usually preventing the natural healing processes of the body as well.
 After this is addressed, we also treat the problem area directly to relieve pain or discomfort – we don’t just patch up the problem and have the patient come back week after week if it’s not a necessity in treating the underlying imbalances.

 Acupuncture has been used extensively in the east for at least two thousand years to successfully treat a wide range of evolving diseases, even to the point that many hospitals in China consist of an acupuncture ward, where patients are treated with both traditional and modern medicines.
 TCM methods, which is the main style used in western countries today, and Japanese acupuncture techniques treat a wide range of conditions from musculo-skeletal disorders to organ based pathologies.

-Many more conditions aren’t listed – if you have a condition that isn’t listed, please give us a call or send us an email and we’ll be able to advise if we’re able to help.
+If you have a condition that you are concerned about, please give us a call or send us an email and we’ll be able to advise if we’re able to help.